gem-pasteur/macsyfinder/doc/source/user_guide/new_v2.rst

 Model installation
 ==================

-macsyfinder provide a new tool to manage the models. see :ref:`macsydata`.
+macsyfinder provide a new tool to manage the models.
+See :ref:`macsydata`.

 Model configuration
 ===================

-The modeler can provide some spcific configuration values released along the model package. see :ref:`model_configuration`.
+The modeler can provide some spcific configuration values released along the model package.
+See :ref:`model_configuration`.

 Modeler helper tool
 ===================

-To help modelers to create new models we provide a new helper tools `macsyprofile` which annalyse hmmesearch raw output from a previous macsyfinder results to compute the coverage of all hits. :ref:`macsyprofile`
+To help modelers to create new models we provide a new helper tool `macsyprofile` which annalyse hmmsearch raw output from a previous macsyfinder results to compute the coverage of all hits.
+See :ref:`macsyprofile`.